 - Application Fee: $65: McNair Scholars can obtain an application fee waiver by submitting a completed McNair Scholars Fee Waiver form when applying.
 Application fee waivers are also granted to those receiving government public assistance through programs such as Aid to Families with Dependent Care (AFDC), Medicaid, Food Stamps, or Supplemental Security Insurance (SSI).
 Please contact (502) 852-6495 regarding your eligibility.

-- Transcript(s): Official transcripts from all colleges you have attended must be sent directly from the colleges to the Office of Graduate Admissions.
+- Transcript(s): Official transcripts from all colleges you have attended must be sent directly from the colleges to the Graduate Admissions office.

 - Graduate Record Exam (GRE): Only the general section of the GRE is required for the Experimental Psychology program.
 Scores should be directly reported to the university using the University of Louisville institution code of 1838.